rackerm4/PsmTreeToSeq-nf/README.md

 # PsmTreeToSeq-nf
 Pipeline using Nextflow, DendroPy & Seq-Gen.

-Simulates pyhlogentic trees with protracted speciation model, using Seq-Gen to simulate the evolution of nucleotide or amino acid sequences along those phylogenies.
+Simulates pyhlogentic trees with protracted speciation model, using Seq-Gen to simulate the evolution of nucleotide sequences along those phylogenies.

 Status: Currently not working.